forksbot/aioli/README.md

 The documentation is available at [https://docs.aioli.dev](https://docs.aioli.dev).

-Package Index
---

-Shortly, the [https://pkgs.aioli.dev](https://pkgs.aioli.dev) website will show useful info about verified packages; Trust status, install instructions, author and license data, as well as links to source code and more.

-Examples
+Packages
 ---

-- [Aioli Guestbook Example](https://github.com/aioli-framework/aioli-guestbook-example): Comprehensive RESTful HTTP API.
-- [Monsoon](https://github.com/rbw/monsoon): RESTful HTTP API and WebSocket relay for Livestatus.
+Shortly, the https://pkgs.aioli.dev website will show useful info about 1st and verified 3rd-party Packages; trust status, install instructions, author and license data, as well as links to source code and more.

+Currently, 1st-party extension-type Packages can be found at [github.com/aioli-framework](https://github.com/aioli-framework).

 Project status